Heel To Toe Drop, Explained: What Heel Drop Is Right For Your Shoes?

 Heel Drop vs Heel Stack Height

-Heel drop, or the heel to toe drop of a running shoe, is often confused with stack height.
+Heel drop is often confused with stack height.

-A minimalist running shoe will have virtually no stack height, which means that there is very little material between your feet and the ground.
+A minimalist running shoe will have virtually no stack height, meaning there is very little material between your feet and the ground.

-With that said, it is possible to have a shoe with a large stack height with a low heel to toe drop.
+That said, it is possible to have a shoe with a large stack height and a low heel-to-toe drop.

-If the amount of cushioning is relatively uniform from the heel to the toe, the heel toe differential, or heel to toe drop of the running shoe, will be low, but if the shoe is built on a thicker platform, the stack height of the shoe could still be high.
+If the amount of cushioning is relatively uniform from the heel to the toe, the heel-toe differential will be low, but if the shoe is built on a thicker platform, the stack height of the shoe could still be high.

-However, barefoot running shoes or minimalist running shoes will typically have a very low stack height and will also be zero drop running shoes or low heel drop running shoes.
+However, barefoot running shoes or minimalist running shoes will typically have a very low stack height and will also be zero or low drop running shoes.

 Should I Try Zero Drop Running Shoes?